 4. Vitamin B5

 The only way to truly avoid an allergic reaction to shellfish is to avoid eating and coming into contact with shellfish altogether.
-And be aware that there may be traces of shellfish in products that seem harmless, including some Caesar salad dressings, soaps and cosmetics, sauces (like Worcestershire sauce) and seasonings, vitamins and insecticides.
+Be aware that there may be traces of shellfish in products that seem harmless, including some Caesar salad dressings, soaps, cosmetics, sauces (like Worcestershire sauce), seasonings, vitamins and insecticides.

 In a 2007 retrospective study that took place over a five-year period, a total of 530 food reactions were reviewed.
-Researchers found that 119 reactions (22.4 percent) were considered to be due to hidden allergens and 32 percent of these were anaphylactic reactions.
+Researchers found that 119 reactions (more than 22 percent) were considered to be due to hidden allergens, and 32 percent of these were anaphylactic reactions.
 Fish allergens hidden in those foods caused reactions in 35 percent of fish-allergic patients.
-(14) This proves that people with a shellfish allergy must be vigilant and choose food alternatives that they know to be safe.

 When looking for shellfish alternatives, it may be hard to find foods that have the same taste and texture as your favorite shellfish, but there are plenty of foods that offer the same nutritional benefits.
-For one thing, shellfish can serve as a source of protein, with 3 ounces of shrimp providing about 21 grams of protein, 3 ounces of lobster providing 17 grams, 12 clams providing 17 grams, 12 oysters providing 10 grams, and 6 large scallops providing 27 grams of protein.
+For one thing, shellfish can serve as a source of protein.

 Many shellfish also provide a good amount of iron, such as oysters, scallops and clams.
-(15) Iron plays a critical role in the body and iron-rich foods provide us with energy, boost muscle and brain function, and support a healthy pregnancy.
+Iron plays a critical role in the body, and iron-rich foods provide us with energy, boost muscle and brain function, and support a healthy pregnancy.

 1. Grass-Fed Beef